StabbyCutyou/rapp/README.md

 ### Dependencies

 Rapp only installs 2 dependencies into your application - bundler and rake.
-Eventually, It will also include rspec, as well as a suite of specs for you to run to validate that the core underpinnings of Rapp are working as expected, in addition to your own custom specs.
+Optionally, it will also include rspec, as well as a suite of specs for you to run to validate that the core underpinnings of the project are working as expected, in addition to your own custom specs.

 ### Layout